RayCyr/Project_1/Project_1/README Cloud Security Project.md

   - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+Description of the Topologu
-- Access Policies
+..*Access Policies
-- ELK Configuration
+..*ELK Configuration
-  - Beats in Use
+..*Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build